kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 certificate, we implement a metaresource named `BackendTLSPolicy`, that was previously introduced with the name `TLSConnectionPolicy` as a hypothetical Direct Policy Attachment example in [GEP-713: Metaresources and PolicyAttachment](../gep-713/index.md).
-Because naming is hard, a new name may be substituted without blocking acceptance of the content of the API change.

-A new [metaresource](../gep-713/index.md), `BackendTLSPolicy`, will be introduced.

-With TLS, there are, of course, two components involved: the client (the gateway implementation) and the server (an application, likely running in the cluster).
+With TLS, there are two components involved: the client (the gateway implementation) and the server (an application, likely running in the cluster).
-The Gateway API cannot control the server behavior.
+The Gateway API cannot control the server behavior;
 This is a choice the application developer makes in their code, whether or not (and how) they serve TLS.
 The application developer may not even be aware of the Gateway API at all.